South Africa

 Green jobs

-The now-expired National Strategy for Sustainable Development mentions green jobs, but lacked concrete measures; the 2011 Green Economy Accord also aspired to the creation of 5 million new jobs through sustainability and environmental programmes, but again little information on implementation.
+There is no specific green jobs policy in place currently.
+The expired National Strategy for Sustainable Development mentions green jobs, but lacked concrete measures; the 2011 Green Economy Accord (which formed part of the New Growth Path framework) also aspired to the creation of 5 million new jobs by 2020 through sustainability and environmental programmes, but again provided little information on implementation.
+Despite lagging in planning terms, there are signs of ambition here, with South Africa's Covid-19 Economic Reconstruction and Recovery Plan incorporating a Presidential Employment Stimulus aiming to create 800,000 jobs, including in some green sectors.

-The now-expired National Strategy for Sustainable Development mentions green jobs, but lacked concrete measures; the 2011 Green Economy Accord also aspired to the creation of 5 million new jobs through sustainability and environmental programmes, but again little information on implementation.
+There is no specific green jobs policy in place currently.
+The expired National Strategy for Sustainable Development mentions green jobs, but lacked concrete measures; the 2011 Green Economy Accord (which formed part of the New Growth Path framework) also aspired to the creation of 5 million new jobs by 2020 through sustainability and environmental programmes, but again provided little information on implementation.
+Despite lagging in planning terms, there are signs of ambition here, with South Africa's Covid-19 Economic Reconstruction and Recovery Plan incorporating a Presidential Employment Stimulus aiming to create 800,000 jobs, including in some green sectors.

 Pro-poor policy